aseigneurin/aseigneurin.github.io/_posts/2018-09-05-realtime-machine-learning-predictions-wth-kafka-and-h2o.md

 language: EN
 ---

-When you start doing some Machine Learning, you go through a batch-oriented process: you take a dataset, you build a Machine Learning model from this data, and you use this model to make some predictions on another dataset.
+When you start doing some Machine Learning, you go through a batch-oriented process: you take a dataset, build a Machine Learning model from this data, and use the model to make some predictions on another dataset.
 Then, you want to apply this process to streaming data, and this is where it can get confusing!
 Let's see what you can do in streaming and what you cannot do.

 # Looking at a use case